Can Screenshots Be Used as Evidence in Ohio Criminal Cases?

 Yes.

-Prosecutors frequently rely on screenshots in cases involving:
+Prosecutors may rely on screenshots in cases involving:

 A screenshot may capture: